ferrants/traverse-container-documentation/Readme.md

 ###Methods

-####init
+####start

-  Initializes the container on your page, loading 3rd party pixels.
+  Sets the contact data to be used by the Traverse container and initializes it on your page.

 #####Parameters: